LXP Industrial Trust (NYSE:LXP) Releases FY 2022 Earnings Guidance

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Prelude Capital Management LLC purchased a new stake in shares of LXP Industrial Trust in the 1st quarter valued at $186,000.
-Eaton Vance Management boosted its position in shares of LXP Industrial Trust by 10.8% during the 1st quarter.
-Eaton Vance Management now owns 12,242 shares of the real estate investment trust’s stock worth $192,000 after purchasing an additional 1,189 shares in the last quarter.
-American Century Companies Inc. purchased a new stake in shares of LXP Industrial Trust in the 1st quarter worth about $197,000.
-Advisor Group Holdings Inc. lifted its holdings in LXP Industrial Trust by 81.1% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock valued at $198,000 after purchasing an additional 4,423 shares in the last quarter.
-Finally, Evergreen Capital Management LLC boosted its holdings in shares of LXP Industrial Trust by 16.3% in the 1st quarter.
-Evergreen Capital Management LLC now owns 13,795 shares of the real estate investment trust’s stock valued at $217,000 after purchasing an additional 1,937 shares during the last quarter.
-98.07% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of the stock.
+Advisor Group Holdings Inc. lifted its holdings in LXP Industrial Trust by 81.1% during the first quarter.
+Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock worth $198,000 after acquiring an additional 4,423 shares during the period.
+Prelude Capital Management LLC purchased a new position in shares of LXP Industrial Trust in the first quarter valued at $186,000.
+Eaton Vance Management grew its position in shares of LXP Industrial Trust by 10.8% in the first quarter.
+Eaton Vance Management now owns 12,242 shares of the real estate investment trust’s stock valued at $192,000 after purchasing an additional 1,189 shares in the last quarter.
+American Century Companies Inc. purchased a new position in shares of LXP Industrial Trust in the first quarter valued at $197,000.
+Finally, Evergreen Capital Management LLC grew its position in shares of LXP Industrial Trust by 16.3% in the first quarter.
+Evergreen Capital Management LLC now owns 13,795 shares of the real estate investment trust’s stock valued at $217,000 after purchasing an additional 1,937 shares in the last quarter.
+Hedge funds and other institutional investors own 98.07% of the company’s stock.

 Lexington Realty Trust (NYSE: LXP) is a publicly traded real estate investment trust (REIT) that owns a portfolio of real estate assets consisting primarily of equity investments in single-tenant net-leased industrial properties across the United States.
 Lexington seeks to expand its industrial portfolio through build-to-suit transactions, sale-leaseback transactions and other transactions, including acquisitions.